-If any stiffness occurs, it is probably the result of swarf lodging between the mating surfaces.
-Undo the securing hex socket head screw securing the handle.
+If any stiffness occurs, it is probably the result of chips or other lodging between the mating surfaces.
+Undo the socket head screw which secures the handle.
 Remove the handle and pull off the collar with the scale taking great care to retain the small spring plate which sits in a groove beneath the collar.